 These efforts would not be possible without the help of generous donors and a year-round fundraising effort.
 As our Annual Campaign looks to close 2019 on a high note, we shine a spotlight on an area of fundraising which is becoming more popular each year: social media.

-Last month, YMCA Metropolitan Board Member Veronica Gloria teamed up with her twin sister Isabel to help raise $1,240 for the Smith Family YMCA through a special birthday Facebook fundraiser.
+Last month, Greater Joliet Area YMCA Board Member Veronica Gloria teamed up with her twin sister Isabel to help raise $1,240 for the Smith Family YMCA through a special birthday Facebook fundraiser.
 You can you can learn more about Veronica and why she chooses to support the Y in the Q&A below:

 Q: What inspired you to create a Facebook fundraiser for the Y?